Get help buying your first home

 “There are many publicly and privately funded programs available to help first-time buyers, such as state bond loans and DPA programs,” continues Gravelle.
 “These programs for home buyers offer funds administered by cities, counties, housing finance agencies, nonprofits, lenders, and other groups; in some high-cost areas, even employers offer them.”

-Because these programs are typically localized to a specific area, the best way to learn more about them is to speak with a loan officer or local real estate agent or search online for “first-time home buyer programs” or “down payment assistance programs” in your city or county.
+Because these programs are typically offered by local governments, the best way to learn more about them is to speak with a loan officer or local real estate agent or search online for “first-time home buyer programs” or “down payment assistance programs” in your city or county.

 “Keep in mind that not everyone qualifies for these state-run programs,” says Anderson.
 “Factors such as income, credit score, profession, and even the location you’re looking to purchase in can determine your eligibility.”

-- “With a DPA grant, money is given to the borrower that doesn’t have to be paid back under the condition that they own and live in the home for a specified amount of time.
-This will typically be secured by a lien on the property until the conditions are met
+As Anderson explains, “With a DPA grant, money is given to the borrower that doesn’t have to be paid back under the condition that they own and live in the home for a specified amount of time.
+This will typically be secured by a lien on the property until the conditions are met.”

 To help find DPA programs, check out these links: